 III.13.6.1.5.2.
 Requirement that Offers Reflect Accurate Demand Response Resource Operating Characteristics.

 For each day, Demand Reduction Offers submitted into the Day-Ahead Energy Market and Real-Time Energy Market for a Demand Response Resource associated with an Active Demand Capacity Resource must reflect the then-known operating characteristics of the resource.
 Consistent with Section III.1.10.9(d), Demand Response Resources must re-declare to the ISO any changes to offer parameters that occur in real time to reflect the operating characteristics of the resource.
-A resource failing to comply with this requirement shall be subject to economic penalties described in Appendix B
+A resource failing to comply with this requirement shall be subject to potential referral under Section III.A..

 III.13.6.1.5.3.
 Additional Requirements for Demand Capacity Resources.